-Residence halls are contracted for the academic year or spring only.
+Residence halls are contracted for the full academic year or spring only.
+All contracts are legally binding contracts with the student.

 Room fees are subject to change by action of the State Board of Higher Education.
-Board and room rates do not include semester breaks.

 Community Style Residence Halls